silverbulletmd/silverbullet/website/Outline Stress Test.md

 7. Seven
 8. Eight
 9. Nine
-10. Ten — two-digit number, today's CSS reserves only 3ch
+10. Ten: two-digit number.
+Can’t fully align due to width of number.
-11. Eleven — wraps if I keep typing to see the hanging indent
+11. Eleven, wraps if I keep typing to see the hanging indent will keep going to the next line.
-100. Three-digit edge case — does it line up with the items above?
+100. Three-digit edge case, also wider.

 # Mixed ordered + unordered
 1. Numbered parent
    * Unordered child
-   * Another unordered child
+   * Another unordered child, now running over to the next line when I keep typing.
    * [ ] A task as ordered's child
 * Unordered parent
   1. Numbered child